wpkelso/notes/Instruction Memory.md

 #computer_architecture

-The part of [[Computer Memory|memory]] that contains the binary code of the instructions we want to execute.
+The part of [[Memory|memory]] that contains the binary code of the instructions we want to execute.